JohnboyJovi/study-framework-wiki/home.md

 * Have similar data for different data (facilitating meta analyses and sharing analysis tools)
 * Do **not** overengineer

+For information on how to use this, go to the [HowToUse-Section](HowToUse)

 Here helpful information should be gathered.